oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 # Automated Database Patching at Scale with Fleet Maintenance

 ## Introduction
 The goal of this lab is to explore end-to-end automated patching of the Oracle Database using Enterprise Manager.
-This lab is a command based(emcli) lab.
+This lab is command based(emcli) lab.
 You can also check an equivalent UI based lab.

 *Estimated Lab Time*: 75 minutes